uibk-uncover/sealwatch/README.md

 features = extract_gfr_features_from_file("seal1.jpg")
 ```

-Extract features for a directory of JPEG images
+Extract features for a directory of JPEG images and store them to a HDF5 file in the output directory.

 ```bash
 python sealwatch/batch_extraction/extract_features.py \